Google Search: "OK Google" conversational search

-Redesign

-In late June 2011, Google introduced a new look to the Google home page in order to boost the use of the Google+ social tools.

-One of the major changes was replacing the classic navigation bar with a black one.
-Google's digital creative director Chris Wiggins explains: "We're working on a project to bring you a new and improved Google experience, and over the next few months, you'll continue to see more updates to our look and feel."
-The new navigation bar has been negatively received by a vocal minority.

-In November 2013, Google started testing yellow labels for advertisements displayed in search results, to improve user experience.
-The new labels, highlighted in yellow color, and aligned to the left of each sponsored link help users differentiate between organic and sponsored results.

-On December 15, 2016, Google rolled out a new desktop search interface that mimics their modular mobile user interface.
-The mobile design consists of a tabular design that highlights search features in boxes. and works by imitating the desktop Knowledge Graph real estate, which appears in the right-hand rail of the search engine result page, these featured elements frequently feature Twitter carousels, People Also Search For, and Top Stories (vertical and horizontal design) modules.
-The Local Pack and Answer Box were two of the original features of the Google SERP that were primarily showcased in this manner, but this new layout creates a previously unseen level of design consistency for Google results.
+Operations

 Search products

-In addition to its tool for searching web pages, Google also provides services for searching images, Usenet newsgroups, news websites, videos (Google Videos), searching by locality, maps, and items for sale online.
+In addition to its tool for searching web pages, Google also provides services for searching images (Google Images), Usenet newsgroups, news websites, videos (Google Videos), searching by locality, maps, and items for sale online.
 Google Videos allows searching the World Wide Web for video clips.
 The service evolved from Google Video, Google's discontinued video hosting service that also allowed to search the web for video clips.

 In 2012, Google has indexed over 30 trillion web pages, and received 100 billion queries per month.
 It also caches much of the content that it indexes.
-Google operates other tools and services including Google News, Google Shopping, Google Maps, Google Custom Search, Google Earth, Google Docs, Picasa (discontinued), Panoramio (discontinued), YouTube, Google Translate, Google Blog Search and Google Desktop Search (discontinued).
+Google operates other tools and services including Google News, Google Shopping, Google Maps, Google Custom Search, Google Earth, Google Docs, Picasa (discontinued), Panoramio (discontinued), YouTube, Google Translate, Google Blog Search, and Google Desktop Search (discontinued).

 There are also products available from Google that are not directly search-related.
 Gmail, for example, is a webmail application, but still includes search features; Google Browser Sync does not offer any search facilities, although it aims to organize your browsing time.